rpcrimi/WaffleIO/markdown/learn_waffle.md

 - Located down the left hand side of the board are ways to navigate to different parts of your Waffle board, including inviting others, settings, and metrics.

 - Waffle acts as a digital Kanban board.
-The default columns for Waffle's Kanban board are labeled "Backlog", "Ready", "In-Progress", and "Done".
+The default columns for Waffle's board are labeled "Backlog", "Ready", "In-Progress", and "Done".
 These columns can be modified in "Settings".
 For example, a team could delete the "Ready" column if they deem it unnecessary.
+Teams can also add columns to their Waffle board.
+For example, it is customary for agile teams to have a "Review" process in which they ensure that the code being committed is sufficiently bug-free.
+A team following this custom can add an "In-Review" column to allow developers to note which stories are available to be reviewed.

-Teams can add stories and issues through the "Add Issue" button which will add a new note to the first column of the board ("Backlog").
+- Teams can add stories and issues through the "Add Issue" button which will add a new note to the first column of the board ("Backlog").

 Up Next: [Adding Stories](https://github.com/rpcrimi/WaffleIO/blob/master/markdown/adding_stories.md)